Solving Schr\"{o}dinger Equation Using Tensor Neural Network: Abstract

 \section{Abstract}

-In this paper, we introduce a prototype of machine learning method to solve the many-body Schr\"{o}dinger equation by the tensor neural network.
+In this paper, we introduce a novel approach to solve the many-body Schr\"{o}dinger equation by the tensor neural network.
 Based on the tensor product structure, we can do the direct numerical integration by using fixed quadrature points for the functions constructed by the tensor neural network within tolerable computational complexity.
+Especially, we design several types of efficient numerical methods to treat the variable-coupled Coulomb potentials with high accuracy.
 The corresponding machine learning method is built for solving many-body Schr\"{o}dinger equation.
 Some numerical examples are provided to validate the accuracy and efficiency of the proposed algorithms.